The Verb To Get Can Sometimes Be Overused In Writing

 Summary

-There’s no way you can avoid using get in any form of writing.
+You cannot avoid using get in any form of writing.

-Sometimes it is impossible to replace it.
+Sometimes, it is impossible to replace it.

 You would always use, they are getting married, and not they are becoming married.